Dune (franchise)

-Dune, also known as the Dune Chronicles, is an American science fiction media franchise that originated with the 1965 novel Dune by Frank Herbert and has continued to add new publications.
-Dune is frequently described as the best selling science fiction novel in history.
-It won the inaugural Nebula Award for Best Novel and the Hugo Award in 1966, and was later adapted into a 1984 film, a 2000 television miniseries, and a 2021 film.
-The latter will be followed by a 2023 direct sequel.
-Herbert wrote five sequels, the first two of which were concomitantly adapted as a 2003 miniseries.
-Dune has also inspired some traditional games and a series of video games.
+Dune is an American science fiction media franchise that originated with the 1965 novel Dune by Frank Herbert and has continued to add new publications.
+Dune is frequently described as the best-selling science fiction novel in history.
+It won the inaugural Nebula Award for Best Novel and the Hugo Award in 1966 and was later adapted into a 1984 film, a 2000 television miniseries, and a three-part film series, with the first film in 2021, a sequel in 2024 and a confirmed third movie coming out in 2026.
+Herbert wrote five sequels, the first two of which were adapted as a 2003 miniseries.
+Dune has also inspired tabletop games and a series of video games.
 Since 2009, the names of planets from the Dune novels have been adopted for the real-world nomenclature of plains and other features on Saturn's moon Titan.

 Frank Herbert died in 1986.
 Beginning in 1999, his son Brian Herbert and science fiction author Kevin J. Anderson published several collections of prequel novels, as well as two sequels that complete the original Dune series (Hunters of Dune in 2006 and Sandworms of Dune in 2007), partially based on Frank Herbert's notes discovered a decade after his death.
+As of 2024, 23 Dune books by Herbert and Anderson have been published.